L'Homme truqué (The Doctored Man): Foreign language broadcasting

-In the course of the 20th century, The Tricked Man was translated into several languages for distribution outside France.
+In the course of the 20th century, L'Homme truqué was translated into several languages for distribution outside France.
 Thus, the novel was quickly translated into Italian under the title L'uomo truccato and published in 1924 in the periodical Il Romanzo Mensile.
 The cartoonist Riccardo Salvadori was asked to illustrate the story.

 A Spanish version, El enigma de los ojos misteriosos, was published in 1935 in the magazine Emoción, no. 51 and no. 52, and was illustrated by Alfonso Tirado.
 Also in a magazine, the novel was translated by Ion Hobana into Romanian: Omul trucat appeared in 1968.
 After this publication in No. 336, No. 337 and No. 338 of Povestiri științifico-fantastice, it was again reissued by Labirint in 1991.

 While a Russian version, Taïna iego glaz, illustrated by D.S.
 Lebedikhin, was published by Start Editions in 1991, the novel was finally translated into English in 2010 by Brian Stableford under the title The Doctored Man.
 Published by Black Coat Press, it is illustrated by Gilles Francescano.